On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Merton's portfolio problem: Utility maximisation

-We will show directly that this strategy attains the value $-\frac{1}{\gamma}\exp\left(-\gamma e^{\int_{t}^{T} r(s)ds}x_0\right)\Gamma_0$, and that no other admissible portfolio strategy can achieve a higher value.
+Now, observe that the proposed candidate for the optimal portfolio strategy $\alpha^*$ follows from \eqref{Eq:alpha_Expo*1}--\eqref{Eq:alpha_Expo*2} and is given by We will show directly that this strategy attains the value $-\frac{1}{\gamma}\exp\left(-\gamma e^{\int_{t}^{T} r(s)ds}x_0\right)\Gamma_0$, and that no other admissible portfolio strategy can achieve a higher value.
 The main verification result for this setting is stated as follows: \begin{Theorem} Let \( \psi \) be the unique, continuous solution of the inhomogeneous Ricatti-Volterra equation ~\eqref{eq:RiccatiExpTilpsi1}-~\eqref{eq:RiccatiExpTilpsi2} on the interval \( [0, T] \), such that Assumption~\ref{assm:gen} is in force.
-Then for $t\in [0,T]$, an optimal investment strategy $(\alpha_t^*)_{t\in [0,T]}$ for the Merton portfolio problem~\eqref{Expobj} is given by
+Then for $t\in [0,T]$, an optimal investment strategy $(\alpha_t^*)_{t\in [0,T]}$ for the Merton portfolio problem~\eqref{Expobj} is given by Moreover, and $\alpha^*$ is admissible.
+The value function defined in~\eqref{Expobj} can be written as \end{Theorem} For the sake of brevity, yet without compromising self-containment, we present a sketch of the proof, deferring the detailed proof to Section~\ref{sect:proofMresult}.